the philosophy

 meshWireGuard dual-tunnelchecking…

-nodes2 × dedicated UK servers · Coventry + Maidenhead
+nodes2 × UK servers · Coventry + Maidenhead

 meshWireGuard dual-tunnel · encrypted site-to-site